Charlie Bumpers vs. The Teacher of the Year

-To be successful here, you have to have a nice blend of the current and the sweet, characters who interact realistically, teasing each other, not always being perfectly respectful or polite.
-Yet somehow each author manages to spin a tale with wholesome, memorable lessons that keep you coming back for more – sharing, re-reading, and gobbling up the sequels.
+For a school story to be successful, it needs a nice blend of the current and the sweet, characters who interact realistically, teasing each other, not always being perfectly respectful or polite.
+Somehow each author manages to spin a tale with wholesome, memorable lessons that keep you coming back for more, sharing, re-reading, and gobbling up the sequels.

 Charlie Bumpers does all of these things with easy grace and style.
 Harley’s genius is to make sure we see the world through kids’ eyes.
-The adults are there – but they just don’t understand.
-About homework, about what’s cool and not cool, and about what motivates students to make relatively innocent mistakes.
+The adults are there primarily as foils.
+They just don’t understand about homework, about what’s cool and not cool, and about what motivates students to make relatively innocent mistakes.

-Charlie Bumpers will be accessible for new read-aloud families, while being funny and stimulating too! – to ALL our readers.
+Charlie Bumpers will be accessible for new read-aloud families, while being funny and stimulating to ALL our readers.
 The prose is simple and declarative, and yet rich, too.
-Harley makes it look easy and can drop a memorable simile anytime (Charlie describes his nemesis, the alert Mrs. Burke, as an egret, on the lookout for minnows.
+Harley makes it look easy and can drop a memorable simile anytime, like when Charlie describes the ever-alert Mrs. Burke as an egret on the lookout for minnows.
 And, he accomplishes all of this while pacing his tale with plenty of carefully honed single-sentence paragraphs that ensure each chapter has unflagging momentum.

-Some may know of Bill Harley from his many recordings, or perhaps form his award-winning middle schools titles (like The Night of the Spadefoot Toads).
+Some may know of Bill Harley from his many recordings, or perhaps from his award-winning middle schools titles like The Night of the Spadefoot Toads.

 We’d like all our One School, One Book and One District, One Book schools to take a good look and meet Charlie Bumpers.
 We expect he’ll be just as popular as the redoubtable Humphrey the hamster, and perhaps even more accessible.
-Introduce the Charlie Bumpers series to your families (a now completed 7 titles) and feed their hungry reading habit with 7 titles, and counting.
+Introduce the Charlie Bumpers series to your families and feed their hungry reading habit with 7 titles, and counting.
 And help us make the culture of literacy that much more pervasive.

 If you’re looking for the next Humphrey, his name is Charlie Bumpers.